Healthy Homes Assessment Whakatu

 Draught Stopping Whakatu

-You don’t need to block gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the building when the house gets warmer and cooler, so that they can still be shut and opened, rather than securing.
-We will check the windows and doors during the Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes in the building.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the structure as the home heats and cools, to allow them to be closed and opened instead of instead of being stuck.
+We will check all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections